matlp2/sync_wait-promise-proposal/README.md

 <br>

 ### 9. An Expected Feature
  - By contrast with JavaScript, scripting-friendly languages like Python and Go use blocking by default, with async behavior as an opt-in feature.
-While there may not be explicit `sync_wait` syntax, it can intentionally be used for asynchronous behavior if needed.
+While there may not be explicit `sync_wait` syntax, this by-default behavior can used intentionally — unlike JavaScript where it is still impossible.

 <br>